periwinkleDeer/periwinkleDeer/README.md

-# Reactor Overflow
+# Foodie Roulette

 (https://waffle.io/periwinkleDeer/periwinkleDeer)

-> Play a roullette game to select 3 highly rated delectable tasty food items and have the app plan your night out.
+> Play a roulette game to select 3 highly rated delectable tasty food items and have the app plan your night out.
 Found an insatiable treat?
-Upload it to the app so others can enjoy it too next time they plan their foody-night-out event.
+Upload it to the app so others can enjoy it too next time they plan their foodie-night-out event.

 ## Team